sandraromerop/D1D2_Dopamine/README.md

 - `agent.py`: TD learning object for performing RL simulations (deployed in `rl_simulations_from_data` )
 - `tasks.py`: Task object for the Pavlovian task used in Tian & Uchida 2015 (deployed in `rl_simulations_from_data` )
 - `plots.py`: Functions for plotting the outputs from the RL simulations (deployed in `plot_rl_simulations_from_data` )
+- `models.py`: Contains a class and associated functions for generating the predictions of Model 1 (deployed in `tonic_da_model`)

+**`biophysical_model`:**
+- `dopamine_toolbox.py`: Contains the classes and functions needed to run the biophysical simulations of dopamine release and receptor occupancy.
+Functions are taken from the  [codebase](https://github.com/jakobdreyer/Dopamine-Simulation-Tools) released by Jakob Dreyer.

 **`utils`:**
 - `data.py`: Functions and objects for loading and reformatting data  (deployed in `data_analysis_LHb_DA` )
 - `model_fitting`:  Functions for fitting RL models to the behavioral data from Tian & Uchida 2015 ( deployed in `fit_rl_models_LHb_DA`).
 The functions are an extension of the ones used in   Babayan, Gershman & Uchida, 2017